jerchieljusi/Danny-s-Diner/README.md

 # WELCOME TO DANNY'S DINER

-This is the first case Study to Danny's [8 week SQL Challenge](https://8weeksqlchallenge.com) where you must answer his case studies questions by using the data given.
+This a case study to Danny's [8 week SQL Challenge](https://8weeksqlchallenge.com) where you must answer his case studies questions by using the data given.

 ## Introduction
 Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.